CodingCellist/UoStA-Module-Vis-2019/README.md

     - `templates`-- contains the HTML source used for the visualisation and the website, as well as the HTML/JS source used for the various drafts

+## Git branches and contributing
+This is more a good practice/good advice section rather than set rules for contributing.
+However, like most good practice, there is a reason people use branches and I can almost guarantee that not using them will lead to headaches in the future.
+Anyway, here is my layout and advice:
+- Avoid pushing to `master` as much as possible.
+Instead, push to the relevant branch (or create one if there isn't a suitable branch) and merge it with `master`, e.g. through a pull request, once the work done is in a stable state
+- Development on the database should be done on the `db-dev` branch
+- Drafting of visualisations should be done in the `drafts` branch
+- Development on the visualisation(s) beyond simple drafting, e.g. adding filtering, should be done on the `vis-dev` branch
+- Development on the website should be done on the `website-dev` branch (which could potentially be split into multiple branches, one for developing the visualisation page, one for developing the overview page, one for developing the datase admin page, etc.)

 # Install and run instructions
 Make sure Python 3.7 or later is installed on the machine.